FreakingLoki/portfolio/README.md

 - [ ] use JavaScript to add animation to the dropdown cards when they are expanded on resume.html
 - [ ] maybe add some small animation the the main h1 header on index.html on hover
 - [ ] make the JH logo interactive and when clicked open a navigation menu to all of my projects
+- [ ] maybe add a "my favorite resources" slide with links to things like coolors.co and the css practice games